drowe67/freedv-gui/freedv-dev/README.txt

     some other SDRS, would be good to review the code and adjust
 [ ] Align license text in source file with LGPL
+[ ] GTK warning on fedora 28 when vert size of window so small we lose
+    PTT button
+    + need some way to limit size